The beginning of Christianity in Illyria dates back to apostolic times

 Saint Athanasius Church, Voskopoje

 St. Thanas Church in Voskopoja is one of the most unique frescoes.
-The church was built in 1721.
-It is located in the northeast part of Voskopoja, in the Akamnel neighborhood.
+The church dates back to 1721.
+Its location is in the northeast part of Voskopoja, in the Akamnel neighborhood.
 The church has two vaulted domes with spheres and spherical piers resting on two pilasters and eight pillars.
 The dimensions of the three nymphs are 19 m x 10.50 m x 8 m, and the height of the domes and nymphs is 9 m.
 The apse has seven blind arches and two lateral arches on both sides, crowning two small windows.
 The vault is 18.90 m long and 2.85 m wide, bordered by 6 arcades supported by 5 pillars and two capitals.
 Different from the old times, now the church serves as the church for the cemetery of Voskopoja.

 St. Michael’s Church, Voskopoje

 St. Michael’s Church is of the basilica type, with dimensions of 33 m x 15 m x 9m.
-It is supported in two columns.
+Two columns support it.
 The two rows of columns divide the naos space into two lateral naves and a central composite at the height of the naos volume.
-As well, the columns are connected by arcs in both directions.
+As well, arcs connect the columns in both directions.
 Based on their analysis, site surveys think that the facility has undergone several construction phases.
 In the initial phase of building, (in 1696) only the naos was built on the borders it has today.
 Then, in a second phase, the porches on the north and south sides were added to the building.
 The way the porches are built shows that these spaces are not built at the same time as the church, the masonry is well connected with the naos masonry.

 Are you into religious tourism?